 Employers are becoming more open minded

-The good news is many employers are becoming more open-minded when it comes to the graduates they employ.
-Having a specific degree or a specific grade isn’t all that important for many roles as it isn’t always the best indicator of how well you will perform at work.
+The good news is many employers are becoming more open-minded about the graduates they employ.
+Having a specific degree or grade isn’t all that important for many roles as it isn’t always the best indicator of how well you will perform at work.

 Did you know?
 Even big-name graduate scheme employers, such as the ‘Big 4’ accountancy firms, are relaxing their recruitment requirements and now accept graduates with a lower degree grade.